-- As a new (Tier 1), or established (Tier 2) partnership, tell us why your organisations have decided to work together?
-E.g. What do you think you can learn from each other and how you might see the relationship developing in the future.
-(300 words) - Tell us about the track record of both organisations in relation to social arts practice?
-(250 words) - Who are the people or local communities your organisations are most engaged with and why?
-(150 words)
+- TIER 1: As a new partnership, tell us why your organisations have decided to work together?
+E.g. What do you think you can learn from each other and how do you see the relationship developing?
+(300 words) - TIER 2: As an established partnership, tell us when and how you have worked together previously, sharing links where possible, and tell us why you want to collaborate again?
+(300 words)